 Percent change in spatial extent from baseline = ((average spatial extent of 5 year period - average spatial extent from 2001-2005) / average spatial extent from 2001-2005) x 100

+The 'Open water area' series data is derived from the Global Surface Water Explorer (GSWE) but has undergone further refinement to ensure coastal water is not included in the estimate.
+Therefore, values differ to those on GSWE.
 Please see the blog Using satellite imagery to report changes to water bodies for SDG 6.6.1 for more information on this indicator.

 HydroBASIN catchments are identified with numbers, however we have added descriptive names to each catchment in the dropdown menu - these are not official names.
-Work is in progress to provide interactive maps.
-While these are not yet available here, they can be viewed in the blogUsing satellite imagery to report changes to water bodies for SDG 6.6.1.

 Data follows the UN specification for this indicator.
 This indicator has been identified in collaboration with topic experts.